sl0/opti/docs/source/shunit2.rst

    FAILED (failures=1,skipped=18)
    .../devel/opti  master $

-As a consequence, the makefile will stop.
+As a consequence, the makefile will stop and no packages are build.
 So be sure to be root.

 Testing is great fun.